 The moss-covered stairs leading up to the main hall are so well-worn that a new path has been built to the left of it.

-The small gorintō (五輪塔) are in memory of more than 300 samurai who lost their lives during a batter here in 1337.
+The small gorintō (五輪塔) is in memory of more than 300 samurai who lost their lives during a battle here in 1337.